-Each have been configured with a container or host name (waf1, zap1, dvwa1) and you can see the 172.31.x.x dynamic docker0 IP address that was allocated when the application was started.
+Each has been configured with a container or hostname (waf1, zap1, dvwa1) and you can see the 172.31.x.x dynamic docker0 IP address that was allocated when the application was started.

 Note in the Azure environment the Add-On GUI access buttons are not used.